Based on 12 reviews

 Meals: Breakfast, Lunch, and Dinner

-We have another option if you like mingling with nature for the last time on this trip.
+If you like mingling with nature for the last time on this trip, we have another option.
 You can join an early morning bird-watching program for a couple of hours.
 After that, we depart from Chitwan and fly to Kathmandu.
 After reaching Kathmandu, we will end our Nepal trip and prepare for our destination, the country of Bhutan.

 Accommodation: The Everest Hotel Kathmandu or a similar hotel